damian-za/lpowers-typefi.github.io/c.md

 Stands for Cascading Style Sheets.
 CSS describes how HTML elements are to be displayed.
 To learn more, see [CSS Introduction](https://www.w3schools.com/Css/css_intro.asp).

 ### Content XML (CXML)
-An intermediary file type called CXML which harmonises Word documents—or any type of source content—with dynamic InDesign templates.
+An intermediary file type called CXML which harmonises Word documents—or any type of source content—with dynamic Adobe InDesign templates.
 For more information, see the [CXML 3.2 documentation](https://help.typefi.com/hc/en-us/articles/360001485775).

 ### converter
 Code that is embedded into Typefi plug-ins to perform Typefi-specific actions.